 For years, people have been using L-lysine to treat the herpes virus and recover from workouts.
-But, as it turns out, this amino acid is good for more than just these two things.
-L-lysine benefits are extensive and include everything from anxiety to diabetes.
+As it turns out, this amino acid is good for more than just these two things.

-L-lysine is an essential amino acid.
-Many people know that several amino acids are known as the “building blocks of protein” and are needed in order for a huge number of proper internal functions, including growth.
+Lysine is an essential amino acid.
+Many people know that several amino acids are known as the “building blocks of protein” and are needed in order for a huge number of internal functions to work properly, including growth.

 Essential amino acids are most often stereoisomers, meaning they exist in two variations that are identical to one another as mirror images.
 There are both D- and L- forms of these amino acids, and the L- form is used in protein synthesis and therefore the form found in food and supplements.
 Because of this, most people simply refer to this nutrient as “lysine” for short.